Maybe we'll play some Glam Rock before it's all said and done.

 Although some people still don't know how to react to the antenna, times are changing.

-I think we are now entering the age of transition into cyber, so we'll see more wearable technology becoming accepted and normalized.
+I think we are now entering the age of transition into cyber.

 Once wearing technology becomes something normal, we'll start seeing the transition into implanting the technology.

-People will have started accepting this more.
+People will start accepting this more.

 So in the 20s, the late 20s, we'll see more and more projects with new body parts and new senses.

-And I believe that in the 40s it will be normal to have technology implanted, so it will be normal to merge humans and technology and to unite cybernetics and organisms.
+So it will be normal to merge humans and technology and to unite cybernetics and organisms.

-I'm sure it will be normal to probably ask what are your extra senses and what's your new body part.
+I'm sure it will be normal to ask what are your extra senses and what's your new body part.

 He's probably accurate.